Frequently Asked Questions

 No – buying a Metra mobile ticket costs the same as a paper ticket at a ticket window or from a machine.

-Yes.
-But we highly recommend you create an account.
+No. You must create an account.
 It’s free and it’s easy.
 And creating an account allows you to take full advantage of all the app’s features.
 It allows you to store your credit or debit cards, or pre-tax transit benefits debit card, so you don’t have to enter the information every time you buy a Metra mobile ticket.
 It also allows you to split your payment between two cards – very handy for those who use a pre-tax transit benefits debit card that does not fully cover the cost of a Monthly Pass.
 It allows you to recover your tickets if your phone is lost, stolen, damaged or replaced.
 It will let you add a Link-Up or PlusBus pass to your Monthly Pass.
 And if you have a Ventra card, it allows you to check your balance, add value, add passes, get account notifications and more.
 You can even store your favorite train and bus routes for quick access to transit tracker information.

 Yes.
 If you’ve created a Ventra account and registered a Ventra card, you can log in and use transit value from that card’s transit account to buy a Metra mobile ticket.
 You can load value with cash at any Ventra vending machine or at any of about 1,300 retail locations around town, including most currency exchanges and drugstores.